-- High failure rate in year 2 transition may point to lack of support (both financial and services) for early-stage companies. - Dip in survival between years 7 and 8 may point to lack of later stage risk capital and C-suite talent - Seed, early, and later stage funding represents a small portion of the number of deals compared to state and nation - Lack of lead early stage investors for high-potential startups needing formal venture capital investments beyond \$1-\$2 million from angel investor rounds.
-When startups require larger Series A and B rounds, they are vulnerable to being relocated to be more proximate to investors since there is no lead investor at early stages of venture funding located in the region.
+- High failure rate in year 2 transition may point to lack of support (both financial and services) for early-stage companies. - Dip in survival between years 7 and 8 may point to lack of later stage risk capital and C-suite talent - Early and later stage funding represents a small portion of the number of deals compared to state and nation - Lack of indigenous Series A and B investors.
+When startups require larger Series A and B rounds, they are vulnerable to being relocated to be more proximate to investors since there is no lead investor of venture funding located in the region.